sara-nl/spider4advisors/README.md

 ### Collaboration within your project

+The Spider environment is optimised for collaboration.
+Every user of the platform is member of a project and every project in Spider gets an individual workspace where the project members can collaborate by sharing data, software or workflows.

 You may have already made yourself familiar with the project spaces on Spider.
 If not, don't worry.
+In this example you will:

+- run a data analysis in project spaces
-In this example you will make use of the collaborative features by running a data analysis in project spaces.
+- make use of the project spaces collaborative features
+- understand how role-based access works on Spider

 Interested?
 Try out the example [here](https://github.com/sara-nl/spidercourse/blob/master/extras/cephfs-usage-adv.md)